FreeCAD/Website/content/releases/1-0/index.en.md

 ---
 title: "FreeCAD 1.0 Release"
-description: "A new chapter for free and open-source CAD !"
+description: "A new chapter for free and open-source CAD!"
 date: 2024-05-18T21:22:57+12:00
 author: "FreeCAD"
 tags: